 Balancing value with asking for the sale

-Including the survey email, I had 4 emails to play with for this campaign.
+Including the survey email, we had 4 emails to play with for this campaign.

-In keeping with my principle of #MindsetOverMatter, I decided to get subscribers ready to buy (= the “matter”) by first getting them to shift their mindset regarding my client’s products.
+In keeping with our principle of #MindsetOverMatter, Sabine decided to get subscribers ready to buy (= the “matter”) by first getting them to shift their mindset regarding our client’s products.
 This was particularly important because we were writing to an old list of relatively “cool” subscribers who hadn’t been nurtured in a long time.

-So, while the first 3 emails were reminding people of the relationship they had with my client, email 4 was asking for the sale.
+So, while the first 3 emails were reminding people of the relationship they had with our client, email 4 was asking for the sale.

 When planning an email sales campaign, it’s usually a good idea to roughly follow the 3:1 rule of adding value three times for each time we’re asking for the sale.
 New ideas and points of view are extremely valuable to readers, especially when presented in an entertaining way.

 In this project, the pressure was on!
 We were limited to 4 emails in 4 weeks.
 So Sabine decided to make two sales pitches — a humorous one and a more serious, informative one.